CHAPTER B:

 Once refugee status has been determined and immediate protection needs are addressed, refugees may need support to find a long-term, durable solution.
 UNHCR, the lead agency for refugee response and coordination, promotes three durable solutions for refugees as part of its core mandate: voluntary repatriation, local integration and resettlement.

 There is no hierarchy of durable solutions.
-Rather, an integrated approach that combines all three solutions, and is implemented in close cooperation with countries of origin, host States, humanitarian and development actors, as well as the refugees themselves, usually offers the best chances for success.
+The best chances for success are usually offered through an integrated approach that combines all three solutions and is implemented in close cooperation with countries of origin, host States, humanitarian and development actors, and the refugees themselves.
 Enabling refugees to become self-reliant pending the realization of an appropriate long-term solution is an important first step towards achieving any of the three durable solutions.
 Working towards solutions can also reduce the need for irregular onward movements.

-In light of the increasing volume of global forced displacement, there is a need to think beyond traditionally available solutions, as stipulated by the Global Compact on Refugees (GCR).
+In light of the increasing volume of global forced displacement, there is a need to think beyond traditionally available solutions, as stipulated by the GCR.
 In addition to the 1,400 pledges made by States and stakeholders, the Global Refugee Forum saw the launch of several initiatives envisioned by the GCR.
-Designed to build the capacity of States, foster collaboration with a diverse range of stakeholders and include refugees as agents of change, each initiative focuses on a specific area where greater burden and responsibility sharing is needed to develop better solutions for refugees.
+Designed to build States’ capacity, foster collaboration with a diverse range of stakeholders and include refugees as agents of change, each initiative focuses on a specific area where greater burden-and-responsibility sharing is needed to develop better solutions for refugees.
 They include:

 Complementary pathways